 As you can see, 4.2% of backlinks are considered toxic domains, and 10.0% are regarded as potentially toxic domains.

-On the Audit page, you will be shown all the backlinks, and toxic links will be sorted.
+You will be shown all the backlinks on the Audit page, and toxic links will be sorted.

 Filter options allow you to select backlinks based on many categories.
 Toxic markers are one of those.